 Updated to include non-employee payments within the types of payments subject to garnishment withholding, effective September 1, 2016.

-Updated to include notice-posting requirements under amendments to unemployment insurance law, effective July 1, 2016.
+Updated to include changes to notice-posting requirements, effective July 1, 2016.

 Updated to reflect amendments to data breach security law, effective July 1, 2016.